 But guess what?
 You didn’t.
 It’s our little secret.

 The word “creamy” doesn’t even do this stuff justice.
 But even though it’s supremely creamy, this vanilla buttercream holds its shape beautifully.
-So it’s perfect for piping even the most complicated and intricate designs.
+It’s perfect for piping even the most complicated and intricate designs.
+When decorating cakes and cupcakes, I gravitate towards the following 5 piping tips.
+Each creates a completely different look, so that’s why it’s a great collection if you’re just starting out.
+And these tips won’t break the bank– they’re each pretty inexpensive.

 Want to see how to decorate cupcakes?
 That video is right here!